Multan: Mamluk dynasty

-Following the death of the first Mumluk Sultan, Qutb al-Din Aibak in 1210, Multan came under the rule of Nasiruddin Qabacha, who in 1222, successfully repulsed an attempted invasion by Sultan Jalal al-Din Mangburni of the Khwarazmian Empire, whose origins were rooted in Konye-Urgench in modern-day Turkmenistan.
+Following the death of the first Mamluk sultan, Qutb al-Din Aibak in 1210, Multan came under the rule of Nasiruddin Qabacha, who in 1222, successfully repulsed an attempted invasion by Sultan Jalal al-Din Mangburni of the Khwarazmian Empire.
 Uch and Sindh were also in control of Qabacha.

 Qabacha also captured Lahore many times and ruled all these regions.
 He repulsed a siege imposed on Multan city by Mongol forces who attempted to conquer the city.
 He gathered a large army from Uch, Multan and Bukkhar (Sukkur) and Mongols were repulsed.

-Following Qabacha's death that same year, the Turkic king Iltutmish, the third Sultan of the Mamluk dynasty, captured and then annexed Multan in an expedition.
+Following Qabacha's death that same year, the Turkic king Iltutmish, the third sultan of the Mamluk dynasty, captured and then annexed Multan in an expedition.
 The Punjabi poet Baba Farid was born in the village of Khatwal near Multan in the 1200s.

-Qarlughids attempted to invade Multan in 1236, while the Mongols tried to capture the city in 1241 after capturing Lahore – though they were repulsed.
-The Mongols under Sali Noyan then successfully held the city to ransom in 1245–6, before being recaptured by Sultan Ghiyas ud din Balban, the ninth Mamluk Sultan.
+Qarlughids attempted to invade Multan in 1236, while the Mongols tried to capture the city in 1241 after capturing Lahore—though they were repulsed.
+The Mongols under Sali Noyan then successfully held the city to ransom in 1245–6, before being recaptured by Sultan Balban, the ninth Mamluk sultan.
 Multan then fell to the Qarlughids in 1249, but was captured by Sher Khan that same year.
-Multan was then conquered by Izz al-Din Balban Kashlu Khan in 1254, before he rebelled against Sultan Ghiyas ud din Balban in 1257 and fled to Iraq where he joined Mongol forces and captured Multan again, and dismantled its city walls.
+Multan was then conquered by Izz al-Din Balban Kashlu Khan in 1254, before he rebelled against Sultan Balban in 1257 and fled to Iraq where he joined Mongol forces and captured Multan again, and dismantled its city walls.
 The Mongols again attempted an invasion in 1279, but were dealt a decisive defeat.

-Khalji's invasion
+Khalji dynasty

-Delhi Sultan Alauddin Khalji dispatched his brother Ulugh Khan in 1296 to conquer Multan region which was governed by surviving family members of his predecessor, Sultan Jalal-ud-din Khalji.
+The Delhi Sultan Alauddin Khalji dispatched his brother Ulugh Khan in 1296 to conquer Multan region which was governed by surviving family members of his predecessor, Sultan Jalal-ud-din Khalji.

 After usurping the throne of Delhi, Alauddin decided to eliminate the surviving family members of Jalaluddin, who were present in Multan.
 In November 1296, he sent a 30,000–40,000 strong army led by Ulugh Khan and Zafar Khan to Multan who successfully captured the city after two months of siege.

 Amir Khusrau, the famous Indo-Persian Sufi singer, musician, poet and scholar visited Multan on the invitation of Khan Muhammad.
 Multan at the time was the gateway to India and was a center of knowledge and learning.
 Caravans of scholars, tradesmen and emissaries transited through Multan from Baghdad, Arabia and Persia on their way to Delhi.
-Khusrau wrote that:

-I tied the belt of service on my waist and put on the cap of companionship for another five years.
-I imparted lustre to the water of Multan from the ocean of my wits and pleasantries.
+Khusrau wrote that: "I tied the belt of service on my waist and put on the cap of companionship for another five years.
+I imparted lustre to the water of Multan from the ocean of my wits and pleasantries".